JWST Parallel Observations

 One anticipated use case is to use both instruments at one epoch to observe adjacent areas of the sky, and to return at a second epoch when the instrument fields of view have rotated 180° on the sky.
 Users should obviously investigate the availability of the relevant position angles using the JWST target visibility tools since not all positions on the sky have the needed flexibility in available position angles to accommodate this strategy.
 Users should also be aware that background levels due to zodiacal emission and thermal emission from the telescope will change between two observations at different position angles.
 However, other science cases may not require such a "180° strategy" and can simply obtain observations (e.g., with NIRISS WFSS) of a nearby areal region to accompany NIRCam or MIRI primary imaging observations.

 All dither patterns available for a given instrument template will also be available when it is selected as the primary instrument in coordinated parallel mode.
-However, you also have the option to select from sets of customized dither patterns that have been specifically designed to produce good results for both instruments simultaneously.
-The number and type(s) of customized dither patterns that are available depend on the specific prime+parallel instrument mode combination.
+However, for almost all prime+parallel instrument mode combinations, you also have the option to select from sets of customized dither patterns that have been specifically designed to produce good results for both instruments simultaneously.
+The number and type(s) of customized dither patterns that are available depend on the specific prime+parallel mode combination.
 When a parallel instrument is selected, these additional dither patterns will become available in the dither pull-down menu in the relevant APT template.
+Note: customized dither patterns are not available for the NIRSpec IFU + NIRCam Imaging combination.

-Issues regarding data volume per downlink period should also be considered, especially for options involving NIRCam.
 Since NIRCam observations involve up to 10 detectors (8 short wavelength and 2 long wavelength), proposers of coordinated parallel programs may need to consider selecting readout patterns that are less data intensive than they might otherwise choose.
 (Some of the most data intensive readout patterns for NIRCam are disallowed by APT in parallel mode.)
-Alternatively, depending on the science use case, a user may decide that areal coverage is less important than the parallel coverage and may opt to use only one of the two NIRCam modules.
+Alternatively, depending on the science use case, a user may decide that areal coverage is less important than the parallel coverage and may opt to use only one of the two NIRCam Fields of View.
 APT will compute and display the data volume and data rate for each exposure, and you can adjust the detector readout pattern and/or the number of modules being read out as needed to stay within the allowed limits.

 A number of additional coordinated parallel options are being considered for future cycles, including the possibility of using up to 3 instruments simultaneously.